aws/aws-connected-device-framework/source/packages/services/greengrass2-provisioning/README.md

 ### Power on the core

 Before a GG2 deployment can be executed, the core itself must be powered on to allow it to self-register with the Greengrass2 platform.
-The steps defined in [Grreengrass V2 Provisioning Integration Testing](<docs/integration-testing.md>) can be used to setup a Greengrass2 core device on EC2.
+The steps defined in [Grreengrass V2 Provisioning Integration Testing](<docs/integration-testing.md>) can be used to setup a Greengrass2 core device on EC2 for testing.

 After powering on the core, you can verify that it has been successfully registered with the Greengrass2 platform by running the following to check its status (once connected `device.status` will be reported as `HEALTHY`):